 The ultra-Orthodox Hasidic Jewish community has maintained traditions distinctive of old-world European Judaism.
 Ravaged by the Holocaust, the remnants of the numerous Hasidic communities of Eastern Europe came to America in the years following World War II and began to thrive, establishing communal footholds in the New York City area: in Brooklyn’s Williamsburg, Borough Park, and Crown Heights, and in the suburban enclaves of Monsey, New Square and Lakewood.

 Although they became residents in America, the Hasidic community has long preferred to preserve a strong sense of identity quite distinct from a secular and pluralistic society.
-Their self-segregation is reflected, for example, in their characteristic dress, which has preserved the costume of eighteenth-century Polish noblemen.
+Their self-segregation is reflected, for example, in their characteristic dress, which has preserved the costume of 18th century Polish noblemen.
 While they have little to do socially with the majority of American Jews, they have much in common religiously, performing the same rituals, reading the same texts, and celebrating the same holidays.

 One custom unique to the Hasidim is the tish, which centers on the spiritual leader of the Hasidim, the rebbe.
 The rebbe is the metaphorical shepherd of his flock, and his Hasidim look to him for guidance and inspiration in every aspect of life.
 In order to have contact with their rebbe on a more frequent basis, the Hasidim developed the practice of the tish.
 A tish, the Yiddish word for “table”, that is, the rebbe’s table, is the periodic occasion when the entire male Hasidic community is invited to share a meal with the rebbe.
 The attendees, invited like privileged guests, gather in a large hall, sit around long tables, crowding into every available space.
 At the front sits the rebbe, surrounded by other Hasidic worthies.
 On Jewish holidays or on the Sabbath, he makes blessings first over the wine and then over the braided bread called challah or, according to the most traditional customs, over twelve loaves.
 The tish consists of a full meal in which the rebbe partakes and in which all his Hasidim symbolically share.
 After he eats, he passes out the leftovers, or shirayim, so that all may be connected with the rebbe’s every action.
 The Lubavitch Chabad, known informally as the Lubavitchers, are one sect of the Hasidim that does not practice the custom of shirayim and prefers to call the tish a fabrengen (gathering).